TeamBion/connect/README.md

 # connect
-AWS Ssm Connector to able access EC2 instance without recheck dashboard.
+AWS Ssm Connector to able access EC2 instance without access to AWS dashboard.This tools presents a simple menu for that purposes.

 # Usage
 Example Usage: